gostevedore/stevedore/examples/03-envvars-credentials-store-example/README.md

 # Envvars Credentials Store Example

 The example demonstrates the utilization of environment variables as the [credentials store](https://gostevedore.github.io/docs/reference-guide/credentials/credentials-store/) in Stevedore.
-To accomplish this, the Docker Compose file (docker-compose.yml) includes the service `stevedore` with specific environment variables defined.
+To accomplish this, the [Docker Compose file](./docker-compose.yml) includes the service `stevedore` with specific environment variables defined.
 The `STEVEDORE_CREDENTIALS_ENCRYPTION_KEY` environment variable is set with the encryption key, and the `STEVEDORE_ENVVARS_CREDENTIALS_82E99D42EE1191BB42FBFB444920104D` environment variable contains the credentials for the `registry.stevedore.test`.

 - [Envvars Credentials Store Example](#envvars-credentials-store-example)
   - [Requirements](#requirements)